 We will provide support structures that facilitate attendance at the symposium by parents with dependents, including discounted rates for family suites and options for child care.

-Eric Stone (ANU-CSIRO Centre for Genomics, Metabolomics and Bioinformatics)
+- Eric Stone (Australian National University-CSIRO Centre for Genomics, Metabolomics and Bioinformatics)

 This Symposium is supported by funding received from the CSIRO Research Office, Cutting Edge Science Symposium program.